NBISweden/teaching_literature_club/how_to.md

   should be chosen in line with the overarching purpose of the journal club' `[Deenadayalan et al., 2008]`
-- 'Identify one journal club member (either the designated leader or a member) who has the responsibility for identifying the litera- ture to be discussed for each meeting.
+- 'Identify one journal club member (either the designated leader or a member) who has the responsibility for identifying the literature to be discussed for each meeting.
 This person should also lead the discussion on the article at the journal club' `[Deenadayalan et al., 2008]`

 ### Circulating articles for discussion